Further Results on an Abstract Model for Branching and its Application to Mixed-Integer Programming: Analysis of the GVB simulation problem

 The state space of the naive GVB dynamic program (all possible subsets of variables at every gap) is prohibitively large, but when considering a scoring function that only selects non-dominated variables, the only relevant states are those corresponding to a dominance-free subset of variables.
 For such a scoring function, we note that any subset of yet-to-be-used variables considered by the algorithm will never contain a variable that dominates a variable that has been used, and that such a subset, of which there should be significantly fewer, can be uniquely identified by its non-dominated variables.
 Here, we provide an analysis of the expected number of dominance-free subsets in a collection of random variables, which shows that the GVB simulation dynamic program can in fact be solved in sub-exponential time for scoring functions that respect dominance.

-\begin{theorem} Given $n$ variables $(l_i,r_i)_{1\leq i \leq n}$ such that each $l_i$ is unique, each $r_i$ is unique\footnote{Observe that if $l$ or $r$ contain non-unique values, the chance that they are dominated only increases.
-Hence analysing the unique case provides an upper bound in the general case}, and where each pair $l_i, r_i$ are independent, the expected number of non-dominated subsets is given by
+\begin{theorem} Given $n$ pairs $(l_i,r_i)_{1\leq i \leq n}$ such that each $l_i$ is unique, each $r_i$ is unique\footnote{Observe that if $l$ or $r$ contain non-unique values, the chance that they are dominated only increases.
+Hence analysing the unique case provides an upper bound in the general case}, and $l_i, r_i$ are independent random variables, the expected number of non-dominated subsets is given by

 \end{theorem}

 \begin{proof} We consider all subsets of size $k$ for some fixed constant $k$.
 There are a total of $\binom{n}{k}$ such subsets.
 Take an arbitrary subset $S = \{ v_1, v_2, ..., v_k \}$ and suppose we sort the pairs in descending order of $r$, and then denote the $i^\textnormal{th}$ pair in this sorted order by $(l_i, r_i)$, for $1 \leq i \leq k$.
 This subset is non-dominated if and only if $S$ happens to be sorted in increasing order by $l$, since otherwise we would have $r_i < r_j$ and $l_i < l_j$ for some $i < j$.
 Since each pair $l_i, r_r$ are independent, each permutation of $l$'s is equally likely, and since there are $k!$ possible permutations,